 - Do customers ask a lot of questions during onboarding?
 How can we incorporate those answers into the onboarding process itself?

 - Do customers respond well to our current onboarding process, or are they opening a lot of angry support tickets?

-Let’s go through an example of what a SaaS company onboarding might look like.
+Let’s walk through an example of what a SaaS company’s onboarding might look like.
 Their typical users are software engineers at mid-sized businesses who are familiar with other similar tools (adjacent, but not competing).

-This SaaS has invested heavily in their UI, and uses self-guided onboarding in their application.
-During their first login, the user sees a series of pings across the screen explaining the different features of the tool.
-They also get a checklist that pops up and prompts them to complete three quick steps to onboard.
+This SaaS has invested heavily in their UI and uses self-guided onboarding in their application.
+During their first login, the user sees a series of pings across the screen explaining the tool’s different features.
+A checklist also pops up and prompts them to complete three quick steps to onboard.

-Knowing their audience prefers visual learning, the SaaS uses a series of “how-to” videos embedded into an email campaign that triggers upon sign up, 5 days in, and after 2 weeks if there has been no activity in the last seven days.
-They have a library of videos from the automated onboarding, so users can always go back and rewatch a video.
+Knowing their audience prefers visual learning, the SaaS employs a series of “how-to” videos embedded into an email campaign that triggers upon sign-up, five days in, and after two weeks if there’s been no activity in the last seven days.
+They have a library of videos from the automated onboarding, so users can always go back and rewatch a video for reference.

-Finally, they have an enterprise plan that allows key users to get access to an API and connect the SaaS tool into their clients’ existing tech stack.
-All enterprise users have a dedicated onboarding specialist who guides them through the setup and API connection, and helps to troubleshoot and check that everything is working.
+Finally, they have an enterprise plan that allows key users access to an API and connects the SaaS tool into their clients’ existing tech stack.
+All enterprise users have a dedicated onboarding specialist who guides them through the setup and API connection, and helps troubleshoot and ensure everything works.

 All of these items tie together to create a seamless, customized onboarding experience.